 One downside of living in Jerome is that it can take a long time to commute to work.
 In Jerome, the average commute to work is 40.34 minutes, which is quite a bit higher than the national average.

-Jerome is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Jerome does not have a public transit system used by locals to get to and from work.

 The per capita income in Jerome in 2022 was $49,041, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $196,164 for a family of four.
 However, Jerome contains both very wealthy and poor people as well.